 your disability benefits automatically convert to retirement benefits , but the amount remains the same.
 If you also receive a reduced widow(er)’s benefit , be sure to contact Social Security when you reach full retirement age so that we can make any necessary adjustment in your benefits .

 Why do I have to wait 2 years for Medicare?

 When instituted in 1972 the waiting period was intended to limit Medicare costs.
 However, providing health insurance to those in the waiting period may reduce Medicare spending on these individuals over the long term.

-Do you have to pay for Medicare Part B if you are disabled?
+Do I have to pay for Medicare if I am disabled?

 If you receive SSDI , you will have to pay for Medicare premiums in most cases.
 However, individuals who receive SSDI and aren’t eligible for SSI disability can nevertheless receive help from their states in paying for Medicare premiums.

 Do you have to be 65 to get Medicare Advantage plan?